harrydg1/ha-alarm-clock/README.md

     for some strange reason the power and gnd on these modules are different on both, so also in my schematic this is the case, it's NOT an error
 - with the LDR, this display can be dimmed to not blind you at night, but readable during the day
 - 3 buttons, currently in the code: 1 for the LED light, 1 for muting/unmuting the DAC (puts it in very low power mode) and 1 freely configurable in home assistant.
 Probably I will use it for my curtains.
-- a buzzer because it reminds me of the good old nokia phones and you can play the Super Mario Bros tune
+- a buzzer because it reminds me of the good old nokia phones and you can play the Super Mario Bros tune (if needed you can add a resistor/diode on R7, probably not needed)
 - USB-C connector for plenty of power, including ESD protection, impedance maching and all else
 - a powerful and high quality voltage regulator (1.2A!)

 From bottom, left to right on the PCB
 ![PCB design](https://github.com/harrydg1/ha-alarm-clock/blob/main/pcb%20design.png)
-- a built-in high power LED "night light" that is dimmable (bottom left connector on the PCB): https://nl.aliexpress.com/item/1005006401939984.html
+- a built-in high power LED "night light" that is dimmable, with room for a big (2-3W) resistor to limit current if needed: https://nl.aliexpress.com/item/1005006401939984.html
 - a 5V connector to connect a 5V wireless charging pad: https://nl.aliexpress.com/item/1005005716095383.html
 - an extra connector, if you have any ideas what is missing, so it's up to you if you want to add something.
 There is room (R9) for a 4.7k pull-up resistor
 - a DAC + amplifier to play music: https://nl.aliexpress.com/item/1005006711010527.html
   and a speaker to go with the amp, but they are too weak/bad quality: https://nl.aliexpress.com/item/1005007390381560.html
-- a connector for I2C where I connected my Bosch BME680: https://nl.aliexpress.com/item/1005004803087064.html
+- a connector for I2C where I connected my Bosch BME680, there is also room for a pullup resistor (R13-R14): https://nl.aliexpress.com/item/1005004803087064.html
 - (top right): a UART connector, not needed as you can upload via the USB-C connector

 The files: